 Intramuscular Stimulation (IMS) adds electricity.
 That’s what makes the muscle twitch and release.
 It’s more active and can go deeper into the muscle’s healing process.
 Dry Needling is done without electricity.
 It focuses more on mechanical release.

 Both treatments can be helpful.
-But if you’re looking for a little extra power to break up stubborn pain and tension, intramuscular stimulation Las Vegas might be the better fit.
+But if you’re looking for a little extra power to break up stubborn pain and tension, intramuscular stimulation in Las Vegas might be the better fit.

 What is IMS and how does it work?